AGhost-7/docker-dev/tutorial/readme.md

 ```bash
 node --version
 ```
-If install correctly you should see your installed version number for node.
+If installed correctly you should see your installed version number for node.